2024 festival lineup

 Pony Girl is a kaleidoscope of pop unlike any other, turning everyday life into mesmerizing melodies, rock and electronic production.
 Multi-genre and multi-faceted, Pony Girl will command your adoration.

 2x Irish music award-winning nonbinary westcoast artist 'q' (they/them) is a consummate performer who is clearly at ease on stage, & they are known for their powerful fiddle & captivating vocals.
-Their contagious energy and love of folk and celtic music is always at the forefront, as they bless audiences with energetic and spirited performances which showcase their propensities for fiddling as well as song & story-sharing. q will be joined by gifted guitar player Charlie Gannon.
+Their contagious energy and love of folk and Celtic music is always at the forefront, as they bless audiences with energetic and spirited performances which showcase their propensities for fiddling as well as song & story-sharing. q will be joined by gifted guitar player Charlie Gannon.
 Charlie is recognized as one of the best young guitarists in Victoria, playing a wide range of styles from celtic to rock.
 His playing is highly technical yet sensitive; with inventive harmonies and chord voicings he has learned from many years of playing jazz, Gannon brings new life to the simplest of songs and performs even the most difficult with ease.

-ROSIER Montreal, QC
+ROSIER Montreal, QC Saturday 21:00 Forest Stage

 Rosier takes an audacious approach where traditional songs become the intimate accomplice of well-crafted indie-folk-rock music.
 Bilingual, feminist and mostly led by women, the Montreal-based band has been performing together for over a decade and has performed in more than 15 countries world-wide.
 Their next album « Elle veille encore », to be released in October 2024, paints a multifaceted portrait of women in society, past and present.
 Through a hundred folklore archives consulted and analyzed, Rosier has focused on an omnipresent theme - that of the mother figure and the mother-child relationship (good, or bad).